digitalservicebund/ris-adm-literature/doc/adr/0011-cross-referencing-neuris-documents.md

 🚧 What becomes easier or more difficult to do and any risks introduced by the change that will need to be mitigated.🚧

 ### Benefits:
-- The central reference table act as the source of truth for all references and can be accessed by all streams
+- The central reference table acts as the source of truth for all references and can be accessed by all streams.
 - Referential integrity is preserved via the central registry table
 - Domain isolation preserved: Document ownership stays within its respective schema.
 - Simplified local testing: CI/CD can spin up all schemas locally without needing remote services.